 The term DNC Charlotte 2012 was the most-searched topic by Charlotteans this year, according to Google's data given to WCNC.com.
-The city hosted President Barack Obama and the much-anticipated convention in early September.
+The city hosted President Barack Obama and the convention in early September.

 NBC Charlotte news partner The Charlotte Observer was the Queen City's most searched term in 2011 and came in at number six on the top 10 this year.
 It was the only term from 2011 that reappeared on the 2012 list.

 The Olympics and election results were third and fourth on the list.
 Popular transportation service Megabus comes in at number five.
 (A Charlotte-bound Megabus caught fire on August 8 at the Georgia-South Carolina state line on Interstate 85.)

 Here are the top 10 most-searched terms for Charlotte: